PeterBunyan/TestChek/README.md

 # Purpose
 As a medical laboratory scientist, I'm familiar with the issues patients and medical providers face when trying to get test results.
-This application is an attempt to solve this issue while also demonstrating a basic understanding of the fundamentals of web development using Asp.net MVC, C#, HTML, CSS, etc.
+This application is an attempt to solve this issue while also demonstrating a basic understanding of the fundamentals of web development using Asp.net MVC and Web API, C#, Javascript, HTML, CSS, etc.

 # Contributors
-A combination of the Bootstrap and Asp.net MVC frameworks, along with a navigation bar template from www.bootswatch.com provided the structure of this application, upon which I have added my own code.
+A combination of the Bootstrap, Asp.net MVC, and Asp.net Web API frameworks, along with a navigation bar template from www.bootswatch.com and several third-party libraries, upon which I have added my own code.

 # License
 I claim no license over the code contained within the “TestChek” project files.